Degrees and Certifications:

 Mrs. Rosalyn M. Cadle

 I believe that iron sharpens iron.
-As educators it is our duty to make each other better, so we can make the students better; therefore, there is no room for ego or a crabs-in-a-barrel mentality.
+As educators, it is our duty to make each other better, so we can make the students better; therefore, there is no room for ego or a crabs-in-a-barrel mentality.
 Being weak in an area does not make a teacher weak, but not asking for assistance to strengthen that weakness does.
 That is the purpose for collaborative planning, professional development, and professional learning communities.
 Sharing ideas and resources.
 Discussing what works and what does not.
-Teachers having conversations about making lessons better in order to reach their ultimate goal—empowering the students.
-As Langford Middle School's Instructional Specialist is is my duty to facilitate courageous conversation and empower our educators to be a spark, igniting a passion for learning in our students.
+Teachers have conversations about making lessons better in order to achieve their ultimate goal—empowering the students.
+As Langford Middle School's Instructional Specialist, it is my duty to facilitate courageous conversation and empower our educators to be a spark, igniting a passion for learning in our students.